Common Name(s): Honduran mahogany, genuine mahogany, big-leaf mahogany, Brazilian mahogany, American mahogany

 Crushing Strength: 6,760 lbf/in2 (46.6 MPa)

-Color/Appearance: Heartwood color can vary a fair amount with Honduran Mahogany, from a pale pinkish brown, to a darker reddish brown.
+Color/Appearance: Heartwood color can vary a fair amount, from a pale pinkish brown to a darker reddish brown.
 Color tends to darken with age.
 Mahogany also exhibits an optical phenomenon known as chatoyancy.
-(See video below.)

 Grain/Texture: Grain can be straight, interlocked, irregular or wavy.
 Texture is medium and uniform, with moderate natural luster.

 Rot Resistance: Varies from moderately durable to very durable depending on density and growing conditions of the tree.
-(Older growth trees tend to produce darker, heavier, and more durable lumber than plantation-grown stock.)
-Resistant to termites, but vulnerable to other insects.
+(Older, wild-grown trees tend to produce darker, heavier, and more durable lumber, while plantation-grown stock can be lighter in weight, paler in color, and slightly less rot resistant.)
+Heartwood is generally resistant to termites, but vulnerable to other insects.

-Workability: Typically very easy to work with tools: machines well.
-(With exception to sections with figured grain, which can tearout or chip during machining.)
+Workability: Typically very easy to work with both hand and machine tools.
+(With exception to sections with figured or irregular grain, which can tearout or chip during machining.)
 Slight dulling of cutters can occur.
 Sands very easily.
 Turns, glues, stains, and finishes well.

 Odor: No characteristic odor.

-Pricing/Availability: Despite export restrictions, Honduran Mahogany continues to be available in lumber or veneer form, possibly from plantations.
-Prices are in the mid range for an imported hardwood, though it tends to be more expensive than African Mahogany.
-Figured or quartersawn lumber is more expensive.
+Pricing/Availability: Despite export restrictions, Honduran mahogany continues to be available in lumber or veneer form, ideally from plantations.
+(Though because of CITES restrictions, most US-based retailers are unable to ship the wood internationally.)
+Prices are in the mid range for an imported hardwood, though the wood tends to be more expensive than African mahogany (Khaya spp.).
+Figured or quartersawn lumber is also more expensive.

 Sustainability: This wood species is in CITES Appendix II, and is on the IUCN Red List.
 It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

-Common Uses: Furniture, cabinetry, turned objects, veneers, musical instruments, boatbuilding, and carving.
+Common Uses: Furniture, cabinetry, turned objects, veneer, musical instruments, boatbuilding, and carving.